 How can students get involved in the Union?

 As a charity led by students for students, there are countless ways for students to get involved with Solent Students’ Union.
 These include: joining a society, becoming a sabbatical officer, voting in our annual elections, enjoying time in the Den, our on-campus cafe, or taking part in one of many volunteering opportunities throughout the year.
 If you want any further information on how to get involved, pop into our welcome centre on the first floor of the Students’ Union.

 How can the Union help students?

 We are constantly working with students and the university to encourage change around Solent that students want to see.
 We also run an invaluable advice service direct from the Students’ Union.
 The service is free, independent and open to all students.
 It's there to help give advice and support students throughout their academic experience at the Solent.

 What types of societies do you have

 We are very proud of our diverse range of societies at Solent Students’ Union.
-We have a real mix of interests; from our arts and crafts society, D20 (a table top, RPG, magic, console and pc gaming society), to Radio Sonar.
-We love to encourage new societies and always want to hear of new ideas in our Welcome Centre located on the first floor of the Union.
+We have a real mix of interests; from our arts and crafts society, or D20 (a tabletop, RPG, console and pc gaming society), to Radio Sonar.
+We love to encourage new societies and always want to hear of new ideas in our welcome centre located on the first floor of the union building.